crossplane/crossplane/docs/reference/composition.md

 This reference provides detailed examples of defining, configuring, and using Composite Resources in Crossplane.
 You can also refer to Crossplane's [API documentation][api-docs] for more details.
-If you're looking for a more general overview of what Composite Resources and Composition is in Crossplane, try the [Composite Resources][xr-concepts] page under Concepts.
+If you're looking for a more general overview of Composite Resources and Composition in Crossplane, try the [Composite Resources][xr-concepts] page under Concepts.

 ## Composite Resources and Claims